nikosft/ssi-keycloak/README.md

 Step 3: Execute the issuer script `python3 ./Issuer.py` This script emulates the web application of an issuer.
 It opens a browser.
 There you have to login using the demo user credentials and give consent.
 Then you are re-directed to a web page that includes the credential offer (also ouput to the console).

-Step 4: Copy the `pre-authorized_code` in the `2.Wallet.sh` script and exeute it to receive the credential.
+Step 4: Scan the generated qr-code with your wallet.

 ## EBSI compliance
+For the proxy that provides backward compatibility which OID4VCI used by ebsy (mitmproxy)(https://mitmproxy.org/) is required, which must be installed using a Python Package manager (https://docs.mitmproxy.org/stable/overview-installation/#installation-from-the-python-package-index-pypi)

 ```bash
 mitmproxy -s ./ebsi.py --mode reverse:http://localhost:8080@7000